Nellaker-group/happy/README.md

 ## Graph pipeline improvements

-== graph models trained with the old architecture are no longer compatible, require using new model weights or retraining with updated pipeline ==
+> graph models trained with the old architecture are no longer compatible, require using new model weights or retraining with updated pipeline

-Updates: standardisation :Added `--standardise` flag to normalise embeddings (zero mean, unit variance) before training instead of using raw embeddings as node features.
+Updates: added `--standardise` flag to normalise embeddings (zero mean, unit variance) before training instead of using raw embeddings as node features.
 This gives an easy performance boost.
 Improved the clusterGCN to mimic the cell model's final layers including adding batch normalisation.